Dimethoxy/DMT/README.md

-# Dimethoxy Library (WIP)
+# Dimethoxy Library

+> [!WARNING]
+> This library is under active development and primarily intended for use within Dimethoxy projects \
+> External use is unsupported.

 The Dimethoxy Library is the core engine behind all Dimethoxy plugins — a modular C++ codebase built for high-performance digital signal processing and plugin development.
 From custom DSP algorithms to GUI systems and utility wrappers, this library powers nearly every aspect of our audio tools.

-> [!WARNING]
-> This library is under active development and primarily intended for use within Dimethoxy projects.
-> External use is unsupported.

 ## Features
 - 🚀 High-performance DSP tailored for aggressive electronic music (Hardstyle, Hardcore, Uptempo, etc.)